JetBrains/Qodana/topics/cloud-user-roles.md

 ## Organization roles
 {id="organization-roles"}

-<link-summary>Team roles are the sets of permissions that can be assigned to users on an organization level.</link-summary>
+<link-summary>Organization roles are the sets of permissions that can be assigned to users on an organization level.</link-summary>

 Organization roles are the sets of permissions that can be assigned to users on an [organization](cloud-organizations.topic) level.
 To learn more about how to invite members to a Qodana Cloud organization, see the